5830213036/git-demo/README.txt

-This is a reade file for stamp website
-This is a readme file for stamp&snow website
+This is a reade file for stamp&snow website